meshchaninov/alfred-translate-workflow/README.md

-# Alfred workflow to translate languages
+# Alfred workflow to translate texts
 ## Usage
 Translate words or sentences to another language with Google Translate via the `t` keyword.
 ![preview](images/preview.png)